Kanye West meets Uganda's president, gifts pair of sneakers

-The couple has been vacationing in a national park in Uganda while excited tourism officials see the visit as an endorsement of the country's tourism potential.
+The couple has been vacationing in a national park while excited tourism officials see the visit as an endorsement of Uganda's tourism potential.

 Museveni, one of Africa's longest-serving leaders, has been at the center of unrest in recent weeks after a local pop star-turned-opposition lawmaker, Bobi Wine, alleged torture by security forces.
 The government denies it.